V4Fire/Core/src/core/data/README.md

 ### Extending one data provider from another provider

-The data provider is a simple class implements a special interface.
-That's why to create a new provider that is extended parameters from another provider you should create a simple subclass.
+The data provider is a simple class that implements a special interface.
+That's why to create a new provider that is extended parameters from another provider, you should create a simple subclass.

 ```js
 import Provider, { provider } from 'core/data';